 Visualize Sports Fields

 Sports fields provide excellent visual references for understanding 100 meters.
-As mentioned earlier, a soccer field is typically between 90 and 120 meters long, making it a useful benchmark.
+Worth adding: as mentioned earlier, a soccer field is typically between 90 and 120 meters long, making it a useful benchmark.
 An American football field, with its 100-yard distance between the goal lines (approximately 91.4 meters), is also a good reference.

 When watching sports events, pay attention to the field markings and try to visualize the 100-meter distance in relation to the players' movements.
 This can help you develop a more intuitive understanding of the scale.